-When students head back to school we will be adapting to a “new normal” in school foodservice.
-What will that scenario look like?
-Although we certainly don’t know the answers yet, we are likely heading for more classroom feeding and the need for more shelf-stable and grab-&-go meals.
+When students headed back to school this year, school foodservice had to adapt to a “new normal” that included more classroom feeding and the need for more shelf-stable and grab-&- go meals.
 To that end, we’ve got you covered.
 E S Foods has been at the forefront of the grab-&-go concept and created the category of Classroom Breakfast with the introduction of our portable, convenient Breakfast BREAKS in 2005 – now available in more than 20 varieties.
 Today E S Foods covers all day parts, including breakfast, lunch, snack, afterschool, and summer feeding.
 Quality, consistency and portion control are hallmarks of our product lines.

 Product highlights of our Breakfast BREAKS and Meal BREAKS:

 - Thaw & serve varieties

 - Include individual wrapped utensils

 - Student handles own meal; requires no help from or prep by others

 Breakfast BREAKS have been our flagship brand for over 20 years.
 They are shelf-stable, convenient, and nutritious.
 Kids love the fun packaging and the brands they contain, such as Multigrain Cheerios®, Lucky Charms®, and Reduced Sugar Cocoa Puffs®.
 Each serving (1 meal) of Breakfast BREAKS provides 2 ounce equivalent grain servings and 1/2 cup fruit based on the USDA Food Buying Guide Requirements.
 1 cup fruit options also available.
 Choose from Thaw & Serve or Shelf Stable options.
 Learn more about our Breakfast BREAKS